venomiakk/quiz-app/README.md

 > _version 0.1, 10.02.2024_

 ## Usage
-Go to this [repository](https://venomiakk.github.io/quiz-app/) hosted on GitHub Pages Create a text file as shown below and simply upload it on the page.
+Go to this [*repository*](https://venomiakk.github.io/quiz-app/) hosted on GitHub Pages.
+Create a text file as shown below and simply upload it on the page.
+(You can use [*testInput.txt*](https://github.com/venomiakk/quiz-app/blob/main/testInput.txt) as a template)
 Enter the number of questions that should be displayed on the quiz page.

 ### have in mind that: